Numerical study of hypershadows in higher-dimensional black holes: BACKWARD RAY TRACING

 The integration proceeds forward in \( \lambda \), and is terminated either when the radial coordinate \( x(\lambda) \) reaches the event horizon (signaling a capture by the black hole), or when it exceeds a large cutoff value (indicating escape to infinity).
 We employ adaptive step-size control to ensure numerical stability and precision throughout the integration.
 This setup allows us to systematically track the fate of each light ray emitted by the observer and determine the black hole shadow as seen from the given observation point.

-\subsection{3D Hypershadow Visualization with 2D Shadow Comparison}
+\subsection{3D hypershadow visualization with 2D shadow comparison}

-In traditional two--dimensional black hole shadow visualizations, such as those in Kerr spacetime\cite{Cunha:2016bpi}, the image is constructed by dividing the observation plane into small square pixels, each colored according to whether the corresponding light ray falls into the black hole.
+In traditional two-dimensional black hole shadow visualizations, such as those in Kerr spacetime\cite{Cunha:2016bpi}, the image is constructed by dividing the observation plane into small square pixels, each colored according to whether the corresponding light ray falls into the black hole.
 By increasing the resolution (i.e. using more, smaller pixels), one can obtain a sharp and detailed shadow image.
 This method works well in 2D, where the shadow is confined to a plane.

-Fig.~\ref{fig:kerr1} uses a lower resolution, while Fig.~\ref{fig:kerr2} employs a higher resolution, resulting in a sharper and more refined shadow boundary.
+Fig.~(\ref{fig:kerr1}) uses a lower resolution, while Fig.~(\ref{fig:kerr2}) employs a higher resolution, resulting in a sharper and more refined shadow boundary.
 Here, \( N_{\text{pix}} \) denotes the number of pixels along each spatial axis of the image grid.
 This illustrates the effectiveness of traditional 2D shadow visualization techniques when the shadow is confined to a plane.

-However, when this approach is extended to visualize three-dimensional hypershadows in higher--dimensional spacetimes, the pixel--based method becomes inadequate.
+However, when this approach is extended to visualize three-dimensional hypershadows in higher-dimensional spacetimes, the pixel-based method becomes inadequate.
 Even if we assign transparent colors to points where light rays escape and reserve opaque (e.g., black) colors for infalling ones, the result is still a solid, opaque volume of black voxels.
 This obscures the structure of the hypershadow, making it impossible to intuitively perceive its geometric shape in three dimensions.

 To overcome this limitation, we propose a point-based visualization method.
 Instead of coloring volumetric pixels, we represent each sampling point as a discrete dot.
 The black dots correspond to light rays that fall into the black hole, while transparent points indicate escape.
 To enhance visibility of the hypershadow's shape, we further connect the boundary of the black region using blue line segments.
-This approach reveals not only the outer boundary but also the overall spatial structure of the hypershadow, offering a clearer and more informative visualization than traditional voxel-based rendering.
+This approach reveals not only the outer boundary, but also the overall spatial structure of the hypershadow, offering a clearer and more informative visualization than traditional voxel-based rendering.

-\section{Hypershadow}
+\section{HYPERSHADOW}